Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-json.md

 The information we get back from a web server using HTTP is usually not just plain text as in with the Lorem Ipsum snippet we retrieved in the previous section but very often the text we get back is *structured* where JSON is the most commonly used format to structure that text.

-> We usually say "We get JSON from the web server" as a short hand for "We get text back from the web server structured as JSON"
+> We usually say "We get JSON from the web server" as shorthand for "We get text back from the web server structured as JSON"

 Now understanding JSON and being able to parse the JSON-formatted text is essential to virtually every modern web application that communicates with an external web server as JSON is the de-facto format for the data being exchanged.